kitnil/awesome/README.md

 ## Scheme

+- [my-guix-channel](https://github.com/benoitj/my-guix-channel) - guix related packages not yet in guix, or that will not be in guix
 - [potato-make](https://github.com/spk121/potato-make) - Library to write makefiles in the GNU Guile dialect of the Scheme programming language.
 - [zem](https://github.com/Jimx-/zem) - Extensible Emacs-like text editor with Guile
 - [scm-bot](https://github.com/NERD-ALMATY/scm-bot) - Telegram bot with Scheme interpreter